SkyflowFoundry/connections_config/README.md

 ## 0. Prerequisites

-Before you begin, get the following information and replace it in the constants at the top of `skyflow_connections_setup.py`:
+Before you begin, get the following information and update the constants at the top of `skyflow_connections_setup.py`:

 - `VAULT_ID`: ID of the vault
 - `VAULT_OWNER_SA_CREDENTIALS`: Credentials of the vault service account
 - `SKYFLOW_ACCOUNT_ID`: ID of the Skyflow account

-You can also change the `REQUEST_BIN_BASE_URL` if desired, but feel free to use the one provided in the script as well.
+You can change the `REQUEST_BIN_BASE_URL`, but feel free to use the one specified in the script.

 ## 1. Setup the vault via [vault_setup.py](/vault_setup.py)